GaryCollinsAI-Sec/GaryCollinsAI-Sec/README.md

 <hr>

 <p align="center">
-<em>Focused on delivering reliable, efficient, and scalable IT infrastructure through technical innovation and proactive service.</em>
+<em>Bridging IT infrastructure and cybersecurity engineering to build secure, resilient, and high-availability systems.</em>
 </p>